 Since current tends to flow on the outside of wire a higher strand count has slightly better conductivity because there is more wire surface.
 This can be very important in some applications.

 Battery cable assemblies in automotive applications often needs to withstand higher temperatures and resist exposure to the oil and chemicals found under the hood.
-SAE type SGT and SGX battery cable is designed for use in automotive and vehicular applications.
+SAE type SGT and SGX battery cable is meant for use in automotive and vehicular applications.
 SGT cable, insulated with PVC, is rated for use up to 105°C. SGX cable, insulated with cross-linked insulation, is a bit more abrasion resistant and withstands higher temperatures up to 125°C. For some applications, including solar, NEC and UL rated wire is often required and the type needed depends on whether the cable will be used in an indoor environment or in conditions where the cable will be exposed to moisture, heat, or sunlight.

 There are numerous connector types used for battery connections with the most common being the standard battery terminal that goes over a lead post and the ring lug terminal.
-They come in straight and right-angle configurations and have designs to fit various wire gauges.
+They come in straight and right-angle configurations to fit various wire gauges.
 They are typically made of copper and come in plated and bare copper variations.

 Reliability – Quality Battery Cable Assemblies

 Technical Cable Applications is an ISO9001:2015 registered manufacturer of cable assemblies.
 The company is certified to provide UL and CUL traceability when requested.
 Highly skilled employees assure that the components are assembled correctly.
 Contact our Technical Cable Applications sales team for application assistance for all your cable assembly needs.